Automatically Generated Inflection Database (AGID)

 Permission to use, copy, modify, distribute and sell this database,

-the associated scripts, the output created form the scripts and its
+the associated scripts, the output created from the scripts and its

 documentation for any purpose is hereby granted without fee,